volcengine/verl/recipe/agentlightning/README.md

 ## SQL Agent Implementation

-The design of Agent-lightning allows flexible integration with various agent frameworks, including AutoGen, CrewAI, OpenAI Agent SDK, LangGraph, and more.
+The design of Agent-lightning **allows flexible integration with various agent frameworks**, including AutoGen, CrewAI, OpenAI Agent SDK, LangGraph, and more.
 It can also work without agent frameworks, allowing you to train an agent built from scratch with Python code.
+See [our example gallery](https://github.com/microsoft/agent-lightning/tree/main/examples) for more details.

 The core of the agent is a state machine built with LangGraph, which allows for a robust and transparent workflow.
 The agent's logic, as visualized below, starts by writing a query, executes it, and then enters a refinement loop where it checks and rewrites the query until it is deemed correct or a turn limit is reached.